Chapter 37 : Year 4: Something new and someplace old

 “I said no, all right?”

 “But Professor, it’s only half a foot too short, surely you can look past that just this once?“ said the taller of the boys.

 “And the fact that mine is just a little bit shorter!” said the other one.
 “I’ve gone through that book you gave me, Professor Longbottom, and there’s nothing more I can add to what I’ve already written about the effects of–“

 “If that’s the case,” Neville cut him off, “Madame Pince will help you find another book in the library.
 And don’t ask me to push the deadline until next week, because you’ve had two weeks to do this assignment, I don’t know why you’re just starting now…”

-“Wow, Neville,” said Ron, walked up to his friend and placed a hand on his shoulder.
+“Wow, Neville,” said Ron, walking up to his friend and placing a hand on his shoulder.
 “You’re tough.”